 - From a software engineering standpoint, automated test frameworks that give near immediate feedback on the quality of a build is a must.
 That helps with increasing code commit velocities and cycle times from days to minutes.

 - From a customer standpoint, how long does it take for your customer’s input to go into a new release?
-If you’re working at Oracle or Microsoft and you’re stuck with one release every 18-24 months, I can’t offer you any help.
+Most legacy software companies have moved away from their 18-24 month release cycles, but some are still locked-in at once or twice a year.
 If you’re running product at a large enterprise, find ways to get early feedback from mock-ups and quick surveys to let the customer’s voice be heard.
 Customers can help you prioritize their asks so you can respond to their most important needs first.
 I’ll write another blog on prioritization of roadmap in a future post.

 Less time planning, more time building & serving customers